aprofiti/PagoChiNonPaga/README.md

 PagoChiNonPaga is a platform developed for the homonym service offered by AddioPizzo for an Universitary project.

+## Requirements

+Ruby version `2.3.1` and Rails version `4.2.7.1` are needed to run the app.
+Newer versions may are incompatible.

 ## Getting Started

 Download this repository from master branch.